mako-framework/docs/01_getting_started/03_dependency_injection.md

 The ```ContainerAwareTrait``` also implements the magic ```__get()``` method.
 This allows you to resolve classes through the IoC container using overloading.

 	$this->view; // Instance of mako\view\ViewFactory

-Resolved instances will be cached and reused when using overloading.
-This can result in unexpected behaviour if you don't expect to reuse the same instance of your dependency.

-Use the ```$this->container->get('...')``` method instead of overloading if you need a "fresh" instance from the container.